xbokmd/plastilinn/docs/xBoK/sections/Resource_list.md

 - ## 📰 Content type (#asset)
   - Content is of type list and uses the following classes: #asset

-- ## 🔑 Keys

-- ## 🤖 innCoPilot
-  If resources is defined as :the assets, capabilities, and infrastructure a business uses to create and deliver value to its customers., What could it be?What specific activities will our startup engage in to create value for our customers?
-  How will these activities differentiate us from our competitors?
-  Are there any specific tasks or processes that we should prioritize or focus on to ensure the success of our startup?
-  How will our activities contribute to the overall customer experience and satisfaction?
-  Are there any potential risks or challenges associated with our chosen activities, and how can we mitigate them effectively?
 - ## 📖 Description
   The concept of "resource list" in business modeling refers to the tangible and intangible assets, capabilities, and infrastructure that a business utilizes to create and deliver value to its customers.
 This can encompass a wide range of resources, from physical assets like buildings and equipment, to human resources like employees and their skills, to intellectual property like patents and trademarks.